Basis-Theory/basistheory-integration-guides/collections/concepts/what-is-search.md

 Currently, Basis Theory only supports searching the `data` for the `social_security_number` and `employer_id_number` [Token Types](https://docs.basistheory.com/#token-types).
 The data is indexed in several patterns, allowing for flexible searching.
 For instance, you can search for a social security number by the full number with or without dashes (`123-45-6789` and `123456789`), and only the last four (`6789`).

-Each Token that matches the search query and is returned in the result set becomes an Active Token for that month.

 ## Permissions

 In order to search Tokens using the API, you must use an Application with at least one `read` [permission](https://docs.basistheory.com/#permissions-permission-types).
 The search results are filtered based on the permissions associated with the Application; you cannot search for tokens you do not have permission to access.
 Searching the `type`, `metadata`, and `created_at` fields does not require any additional permissions; however, in order to search the `data` field, the Application’s permissions must allow [unrestricted](https://docs.basistheory.com/#tokens-token-restriction-policies) access to plaintext Token data.